Autocracy was the need of the times

-An autocracy may be required to make a business take off in the harsh market battles.
+An autocracy may be necessary to make a business take off in the harsh market battles.
 Especially new comers in the market are always exposed to kill-or-be-killed situations.
 They don’t have time to make decisions after democratic consultation.
-The founder of CondeHouse was with an autocratic leadership style, which, I’m sure, made the company survive and thrive.
+The founder of CondeHouse was with an autocratic leadership style, and that made the company survive and thrive, I’m sure.
 I don’t think the leadership style was what he intended.
-He was a master craftsman and furniture designer of frantic passion, and the passion drove forward everything including himself autocratically.
+He was a master craftsman and furniture designer of frantic passion.
+It is the passion that drove forward everything including himself autocratically.
 In the furniture industry in Japan, he is a legend.
-There are many anecdotes about him, but let me narrow down and share two of them.
+There are many anecdotes about him, but today, let me narrow down and share two of them.

 As I wrote before, we Japanese people started using chairs just about 150 years ago.
 Even when he established the company, chairs were not so popular.
 The main product of the furniture market at that time was a Japanese classic-style chest of drawers.
 Here again, he was against the tide and decided to focus on the production of dining chairs and tables.
 His foresight determined the fate of the company and established a firm position in the Japanese market as a top brand of dining chairs.

 Strong light creates thick shadow.
-I heard many people had left the company due to interpersonal conflicts with him, but it was his frantic passion that could lead the company higher.
+I heard many people had left the company due to interpersonal conflicts with him, his frantic passion was necessary to lead the company higher at that time.
 CondeHouse is a company of about 300 employees.
-If group companies and employee family members are included, the company can be said to be a system to support the lives of more than 1000 people in this small city with a population of 340000.
-From the perspective of a man who always dreams of being an entrepreneur, I can’t help but admire even his shadow.
+If group companies and employee family members are included, the company can be said to be a system to support the lives of more than 1000 people in this small city with a population of about 330000.
+From the perspective of a man like me who always dreams of being an entrepreneur, I can’t help but admire even his shadow.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.